ackertyson/dock-ops/README.md

 ## Usage

 Commands should be run from **within your project directory** (just as you would run normal Docker commands).
-Commands default to "development" mode if none is explicitly specified (see MODES below).
+Commands default to *development* mode if none is explicitly specified (see MODES below).
 The general format is:

 `dock [FLAGS] COMMAND [ARGS]`